Family Erebidae Hodges # 8262

 Caterpillar food: monocots – grasses, sedges, iris (Bugguide)

-I usually see this species flying during the day, but they also come to my lights at night.
+Adults fly during the day, but also come to lights at night.

 6/13/2005 During the day